yip/concept/content/index.md

 # Welcome

-These documents outline the central concept of Yip.

 ---

-Yip is an endeavour that seeks to:
+**Please note** that these documents are in a continual state of flux.
+If you have any suggestions please [create an issue](https://github.com/yip/concept/issues) on Github or contribute via a [pull request](https://help.github.com/articles/using-pull-requests).
+Thanks!

+---

+These documents outline the central concept of Yip, a concept and piece of software that seeks to:

  * Provide humanity with a means to discover what matters
  * Enable crowdsourced and transparent journalism